colleowino/colleowino.github.io/_drafts/python-pip.md

 	sudo python get-pip.py

-- the location of the help docs
 - the package itself
-- I piped it, the code I ran,
 - explain how I got to the API and then check out the page numbers"

 #### further reading